absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 1. Move across all identified resources into each production environment.
 2. Generate a Jenkinsfile that will be used to deploy the application into prod.
 The Jenkinsfile is the added to your Application repository if it does not exist.
 The name of the Jenkinsfile is `Jenkinsfile.[${pipelineTag}.]${environmentPostfix}` where `[${pipelineTag}.]` is not present if the deployment's owning pipeline has no tag.
 3. Create a Jenkins build job that uses the generated Jenkinsfile to deploy your Application.
 The build job is also added to the Jenkins Job View which holds all the Jenkins jobs related the Application being deployed.

 ---
+#### `sub request devops environment`
+A DevOps environment is an OpenShift namespace which acts as shared environment for common infrastructure across all of a Team's Projects.
+This by default includes a Jenkins instance used to build all Applications and Libraries in a Team's associated Projects and includes all the BuildConfigs used to run the S2I builds for the Team.
+Additionally infrastructure such as a Spring Cloud Config server or Key Cloak server would be added to the DevOps environment and shared across all Project environments.
+When running this command, the following actions will be performed:

+1. Create the OpenShift namespace for the Team.
+This will be named `${teamName}-${devops}` using kebab casing.
+2. Apply the system admin set default OpenShift Limits and Quota's to the new namespace.
+3. Give all Team members write permissions to the DevOps namespace.
+4. Give all Team owners admin permissions to the DevOps namespace.
+5. Copy all Subatomic application templates to the DevOps namespace from the Subatomic namespace.
+6. Tag all Subatomic S2I, Jenkins, and config server ImageStreams to the DevOps namespace from the Subatomic namespace.
+7. Create a secret `bitbucket-ssh` which contains the credentials required by the shared DevOps applications to access Bitbucket.

+---
 #### `sub request generic prod`